Mission 27 · Stage 3

 Add one visitor

-++ is shorthand for visitors = visitors + 1 — same idea, shorter code.
+++ is a short way to write visitors = visitors + 1 — same thing, shorter.

 visitors++;